 “He’s generally the smartest person in the room,” says Mr. Selig.
 “Sometimes he sits quietly.
 He waits while others talk it out.”

 “The most important thing about Tallman is that he always does things for the long haul,” Mr. Selig says.
 “He wants it done right every time.
 He’s building a university for a hundred years, not the next decade.”

 It’s no wonder that Tallman was appointed to the RTI board when he arrived at Duke.
 That was his introduction to Research Triangle Park.
-He chairs the RTF’s finance and investment committee.
-He’s also working on the master plan of the new development of the Park’s Town Center.
+He chairs the RTF’s finance and investment committee, and worked on the master plan of the new development of the Park’s town center, Hub RTP.